Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Introduction

-These parametric modeling techniques are reliant upon the form of the velocity profile chosen.
-True rotation curves do not often match such an idealized model.
-While KL offers potential improvement over traditional weak lensing techniques on a per-source basis, an ensemble of galaxies is still required to overcome the variability in galaxy kinematic morphology, or kinematic shape noise \citep{gurri_2020}.
-However, \citet[][dBD15]{de_burgh-day_2015} proposed a model-independent approach, using only the symmetry properties of a galaxy.
+To increase precision without reliance on a parametric model, \citet[][dBD15]{de_burgh-day_2015} proposed a model-independent approach, using only the symmetry properties of a galaxy to constrain the cross-component of shear.
+This reduces the number of fitting parameters required from $\sim 11$ for a full parametric disk model to just five (centroid position and velocity, position angle, and $\gx$).
 Later, it was shown by \citet[][DiG21]{digiorgio_novel_2021} that explicitly including the offset in the position angle between the kinematic and photometric axes, in conjunction with a kinematic model, reduces statistical uncertainty in the inferred shear parameter by a factor of 2--6.
-We seek to refine and extend these works.
+We seek to refine and extend these works, focusing exclusively on the cross-component of shear and adopting a fully model-independent framework.

-Our approach takes inspiration from dBD15, but has some fundamental differences.
+Our method, \textbf{MIRoRS} (Model-Independent Restoration of Reflection Symmetries), takes inspiration from dBD15, but has some fundamental differences.
 Starting from an observed velocity field, we transform the field back to the source plane through translation, rotation, and lensing shear.
 When transformed with true parameter values, the symmetry (antisymmetry) under reflections across the major (minor) axis will be restored.
 Performing these reflections and then transforming back to the detector frame gives two new velocity fields, one for each symmetry transformation.
 These fields are then combined into a single nonparametric model and compared to the original data to compute a residual and a likelihood to be optimized.
 We also incorporate some of the methods of DiG21.
 In our likelihood function, we include a term from the difference between the observed photometric and modeled kinematic axes.